aws-samples/aws-edge-compute-workshop/modules/02_EC2_Creation.md

 1. **Select** to launch `Ubuntu Server 16.04 LTS (HVM), SSD Volume Type` from the list.

+	_NOTE_: if you cannot locate the `Ubuntu Server 16.04 LTS` AMI you could also select the `Ubuntu Server 18.04 LTS` version of the AMI.

   ![11_2](../images/11_2.png)

 1. For this workshop we are using a smaller instance type to build our Amazon Machine Image (AMI).
 Choose the `t3.micro` instance type and click **Configure Instance Details**

-   NOTE: If you were actually building an AMI for the Snowball Edge device, you would want to select the `p3.2xlarge` instance type.
+   _NOTE_: If you were actually building an AMI for the new Snowball Edge device with GPU support, you would want to select the `p3.2xlarge` instance type.
 Unfortunately, we don't have that instance available for the workshop.

 1. Use the `Network` drop down box to select **Demo VPC**.